 In contrast to unicellular organisms such as an Amoeba, larger organisms are made up of billions of cells, often organised into specialised tissues and organs.
 Substances need to travel long distances from the outside to reach the cytoplasm of all the cells.
-Nutrients and organs would eventually reach the inner cells of the body by simple diffusion, but not fast enough to sustain the processes of life.
+Nutrients and oxygen would eventually reach the inner cells of the body by simple diffusion, but not fast enough to sustain the processes of life.

 The metabolic rate of larger organisms, especially larger animals, tends to be higher than that in smaller animals.
-Mammals and birds, which control their own body temperatures and are very at have very high metabolic rates.
-The demands of each individual cell for coxygen and food, and th amount of carbon dioxide and other wastes produced, is much higher in each individual mamma
+Mammals and birds, which control their own body temperatures and are very ac have very high metabolic rates.
+The demands of each individual call for oxygen and food, and the amount of carbon dioxide and other wastes produced, is much higher in each individual mamma cell than in, for example, an Amoeba

 Complex organisms have evolved specialised systems to exchange the gases they need, taking oxygen in and removing carbon dioxide.
-In humans, gas exchange takes place in the lungs, in fish the gills, in insects the tracheal system and in plants most gas exchange takes place in the leaves.
+In humans, gas exchange takes place in the lungs, in the gills, in insects the tracheal system and in plants most gas exchange takes place in the leave the leave state of the leave the leave state of th in fish it is